chetan/git-restore-mtime-action/README.md

 correct timestamps for the files to be uploaded, thus, we must reset them before running that action.

-__NOTE__: git-restore-mtime-bare uses the ref log to find the correct timestamp for each file.
+__NOTE__: git-restore-mtime uses the ref log to find the correct timestamp for each file.
 This requires a full git history.
 See `checkout dist` task in the example below.